clear-street/docs/sftp.md

 ### Programmatic Access

-If you wish to connect using a programmatic method, the following Python sample code should help:
+If you wish to connect using a programmatic method, the following Python sample code that uses the [`pysftp`](https://pypi.org/project/pysftp/) library should help:

 ```python
 import pysftp